Finite difference: Relation with derivatives

-The main problem with the central difference method, however, is that oscillating functions can yield zero derivative.
+The main problem with the central difference method, however, is that oscillating functions can yield derivatives equal to zero.
 If f(nh) = 1 for n odd, and f(nh) = 2 for n even, then f′(nh) = 0 if it is calculated with the central difference scheme.
 This is particularly troublesome if the domain of f is discrete.
 See also Symmetric derivative.

 Authors for whom finite differences mean finite difference approximations define the forward/backward/central differences as the quotients given in this section (instead of employing the definitions given in the previous section).

 Higher-order differences

 In an analogous way, one can obtain finite difference approximations to higher order derivatives and differential operators.
 For example, by using the above central difference formula for f ′(x + h/2) and f ′(x − h/2) and applying a central difference formula for the derivative of f ′ at x, we obtain the central difference approximation of the second derivative of   f :